Frequently Asked Questions

 What if my agency starts implementing ABLE but subsequently decides to withdraw?
 What if we decide we cannot maintain our commitment to the Standards?

-Any agency that indicates an intention to withdraw from the ABLE Project, or that ceases complying with the ABLE Standards, will no longer be considered an ABLE-certified agency.
+Any agency that indicates an intention to withdraw from the ABLE Project, or that ceases complying with the ABLE Standards, will no longer be considered an ABLE agency.
 The agency’s name will be removed from the ABLE website and the agency must return all ABLE materials.
-ABLE will notify the community groups who submitted letters of support on the agency’s behalf that the agency is no longer ABLE-certified.
+ABLE will notify the community groups who submitted letters of support on the agency’s behalf that the agency is no longer an ABLE agency.
 At its discretion, ABLE may publicly announce the withdrawal of the agency from the ABLE Project.

 What data are ABLE-certified agencies required to share?

 In accordance with the ABLE Standards, agencies are required to distribute a pre-training, post-training, and follow-up survey (provided by ABLE) to all commissioned personnel.
 The results of these surveys will be made publicly available in an anonymized and aggregated format to prevent the identification of individual officers or agencies (unless the officer or agency provides permission otherwise).
 Additionally, ABLE is working with trusted research partners to collect data demonstrating ABLE’s effectiveness.
 While additional data sharing is not required, agencies are encouraged to participate in this project.

 How does ABLE evaluate adherence to the Standards?